MKSounds/Ramplify/README.md

 Now you need to activate the ssh-tunnel.
 You can do it by creating a file named ssh without a filename extension and copy it to the SD-card.
 Activate the netzwork settings or link it by LAN for internet.
 You need it during the installation and can disconnect it after if you don't need it.

 After preparing the SD-Card you can get the remote control by a simply program named [Putty](https://www.putty.org/).
 Use the ssh-tunnel to open a terminal and follow the commands bellow in consol.
-The standart username is "pi" and password "raspberry".
+The standard username is "pi" and password "raspberry".
 For your secure you should change the passwort after installing.

 - sudo apt-get update
 - sudo apt-get upgrade